GMLC-TDC/HELICS/docs/user-guide/program_termination.md

 # Terminating HELICS

 If executing from a C or C++ based program.
-Ctrl-C should do the right thing.
-And terminate the local program.
+Ctrl-C should do the right thing, and terminate the local program.
 If the co-simulation is running across multiple machines then the remaining programs won't terminate properly and will either timeout or if that was disabled potentially deadlock.

 ## Signal handler facilities